-Summary: An estimated 211 bonus delegates will be allocated to locations holding their 2020 contest in April or later.
+Summary: Bonus delegates are allocated to locations holding their 2020 contest in April or later.
 This increases the number of total delegates needed to win the Democratic nomination.

 The Democratic Party uses bonus delegates to reward any location* that schedules its nominating contest later in the calendar.
 A 10% bonus goes to states that will hold their contest in April, 2020, with 20% awarded to those that wait until May or June.
 Separately, states that hold their primary after March 24th can get a 15% bonus for participating in a 'regional cluster' - basically holding their event on the same date as at least two neighboring states (as defined by the party rules).